Rhodes University in South Africa doesn’t throw its own hat in the rankings ring – but that doesn’t mean you can’t find it there.

 Explaining Rhodes’ aversion to rankings in an article for The Conversation, director of the centre for postgraduate studies at the university, Sioux McKenna, said the methodology underpinning university ranking systems “would be unlikely to pass as a third year student’s research project”.

-“And yet high-status universities around the world spend time and money competing in this extravaganza rather than pointing out that the Emperor is wearing no clothes,” KcKenna said.
+“And yet high-status universities around the world spend time and money competing in this extravaganza rather than pointing out that the Emperor is wearing no clothes,” McKenna said.

 Beyond reputation and prestige, and the associated marketing opportunities that come with rankings, there might also be stronger ties to international student revenue than once thought.